 Scholarships of $6,000 per year are open to art majors and non-art majors.
 This renewable merit-based award is potentially a $24,000 4-year scholarship.
 Recipients are strongly encouraged to participate in a minimum of one studio art course per year.

-APPLICATION PROCEDURES FOR STUDENTS APPLYING TO ENTER ST. OLAF IN THE FALL OF 2015
+APPLICATION PROCEDURES FOR STUDENTS APPLYING TO ENTER ST. OLAF IN FALL, 2016

 Invited applicants will attend an on-campus portfolio review session with art faculty for the Fine Arts Scholarship Program.